osmandapp/web/main/docs/versions/nightly_versions.md

 ## iOS
 ### TestFlight
-iOS beta builds(TestFlight) usually are provided weekly (after team sprint demo).
-They don't have description and could have continuous versioning.
-They supposed to be stable and ready to use.
+iOS beta builds (TestFlight) are usually provided weekly.
+They don't have a description and could have continuous versioning.
+They are supposed to be stable and ready to use.

 <div>
   <a class="button button--active" href="https://testflight.apple.com/join/7poGNCKy">Join TestFlight</a>